Throwing a cloak of invisibility over your metrics drains agent performance.

 Clutter and crowding in your reporting creates stress.
 And when call center agents are stressed, it doesn’t matter how clear you make expectations, performance suffers.

 Build dashboards with metrics your agents care about.
-Your agents want to track progress and see how they’re tracking toward KPIs, unlike your exec team who wants to see that you’re running a lean and operational sound call center.
+Your agents want to track progress and see how they’re trending toward KPIs, unlike your exec team who wants to see that you’re running a lean and operationally-sound call center.
 So, keep your audience in mind while you build each dashboard and report for your team.

 Pull in charts and graphs on critical KPIs so agents can see how they’re doing at a glance, without digging through thousands of cells scattered across spreadsheets.
 Cut out excessive reports on tons of other metrics, and drill in on which ones matter to your agents in-the-moment.
 Then, adjust these expectations and metrics quarterly to keep improving agent performance on all fronts in your call center.

 4. The metrics you’re sharing in your reports and dashboards aren’t directly actionable by your agents.